secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

     cryptKey:    A key string used in device activation
     ivKey:       Device payment ivKey from doGetIVKey function
     amount:      Payment amount
+    currency:    Payment currency.
+For FW v1.0, currency is "SPC"; For FW v2.0, currency is "DCT:SPC"
 ```

 #### <u>Return value</u>